 It is not necessary to dispose of infested mattresses.
 Not only is it a waste of money, but also doing so can spread a bed bug infestation throughout your home.
 And, it should comes as no surprise that bringing a new mattress into the home before an infestation is under control inevitably results in that mattress becoming infested with bed bugs as well.
 Therefore, the preferred approach is to thoroughly clean, treat, and then encase mattresses and box springs.
 Box springs are a common hiding spot for bed bugs.
 Encasements fully cover both mattresses and box springs with specially made zippers that trap bed bugs inside.
 Because bed bugs can live for approximately one year without a blood meal, encasements should never be removed.
 To do so, may cause a re-infestation.

 While encasements simply trap bed bugs, treated mattress liners are typically used in conjunction with encasements to kill bed bugs that come into contact with them for up to two years.
 Active mattress liners are easy to install.
 They are simply placed on the bed and sheets are installed over top.
 These liners help to kill any bed bugs that may have been missed during the treatments, reducing the chance of a re-infestation.
 They also protect the mattress and/or box spring depending on where they are installed and also help to protect those sleeping in the bed from bites.

-Give Cowleys Pest Services a call at 1-855-239-9059 or contact us online to schedule your personalized inspection and free cost estimate for bed bug removal and heat treatment in New Jersey.
+Give Cowleys Pest Services a call at 1-855-239-9059 or contact us online to schedule your personalized inspection and cost estimate for bed bug removal and heat treatment in New Jersey.
 We offer our complete lineup of pest control services in Edison, Toms River, Brick, Bridgewater, Piscataway, Old Bridge, Middletown, Princeton Junction, and surrounding areas in Mercer, Ocean, Monmouth, Somerset, & Middlesex County.